Akashphalke0075/shell-script-p/README.md

 * uptime (to check machine is running state from how much time)

-* cd ~

 * cat /proc/meminfo  (it gives memory related info)

 * fdisk -l   (to see disk related info.)

 * sudo su -  ( change from normal user to root user #)
+use exit to normal user

--sudo command gives administrative task access
--only root user has administrative permissions
+-sudo command gives administrative task access temporary -only root user has administrative permissions

+* cd ~ (u will go to home directory)

 * cp (copy the file/ for taking backup of the file)